 I am an HES associate professor at the Geneva School of Health Sciences (HES-SO) and an associate research fellow at the Swiss center for affective sciences at the University of Geneva.

-My team and I are interested in the potential of gamification for health interventions.
-We address these questions at different levels ranging from applied to more fundamental science, using convergent methods from behavioral sciences, computer science and game design, as well as cognitive and affective neuroscience.
+My research focuses on the potential of mobile health (m-health) and gamification to enhance the efficacy and adherence of health interventions for both therapeutic and educational purposes.
+We address these questions at multiple levels - from applied research to more fundamental science - using convergent methods from behavioral sciences, computer science and game design, as well as cognitive and affective neuroscience.

 News: